JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 end
 ```

-Note that we use two different syntaxes for defining plot attributes.
-If we use `:=` operator, the attribute will be set to the provided value and can not be changed by the user.
-On the other hand, if we use `-->` operator, the provided value is used as default and can be changed by the user.
+The operators `:=` and `-->` are specific for this package.
+Both set default values for plotting attributes.
+The difference is that the default values can be changed for `-->` but cannot be changed for `:=`.

-The recipe above is equivalent to calling the `plot` function as follows.
+The recipe above is equivalent to calling the `plot` function.

 ```julia
 d = Gauss()